ember-learn/cli-guides/README.md

 If you then edit the Markdown files located in the `guides/` folder your application should live-update with the content changes.

-To run the tests you can run `npm test` in your terminal, this will run any Ember tests that have been setup but also some scripts that check the Markdown files such as the link-checker.
+To run the tests you can run `npm run lint:md` and `npm test` in your terminal. `npm run lint:md` will spellcheck and enforce consistency in the Markdown files.  `npm test` will run Ember tests that have been setup and also scripts that check the Markdown files links.

+Markdown linting (`lint:md`) must pass otherwise it will fail in Travis-CI.
+Spellchecking uses a custom [ember-dictionary](https://github.com/maxwondercorn/ember-dictionary) with words and terms common to the Ember community, such as `SemVer`.
+Words and terms that are associated with a specific guide can be placed in the `.local.dic` dictionary file.
+Create a pull request if a word needs to be added to `ember-dictionary`.

 ## How this app works